mehulshinde/SRID-COVID-SUPPORT/README.md

 - To run the app in the development mode, run `npm start` in the project directory.\
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- You can also access the site here: http://benevole-buddy.herokuapp.com/

 ## Technology Stack
+- React
+- Bootstrap
+- HTML
+- CSS

 ## Style Guide